 In addition, another party may be successful in producing a more efficacious therapy for COVID-19 or a therapy with a more convenient or preferred route of administration or in producing a therapy in a more timely manner, which may lead to the diversion of funding away from us and toward other companies or lead to decreased demand for our potential therapies.
 For instance, Pfizer Inc. recently announced its COVID-19 experimental drug (an orally administered protease inhibitor) which entered the clinic in March 2021, may be available by the end of 2021.
-Similarly, Merck (together with Ridgeback Bio), is developing the drug Molnupiravir, an antiviral drug currently in a Phase 3 clinical trial which has the potential to become the first oral COVID-19 treatment.
+Similarly, Merck (together with Ridgeback Bio), is developing the drug Molnupiravir, an antiviral drug which has been submitted to the FDA for Emergency Use Authorization (EUA), which has the potential to become the first oral COVID-19 treatment.
+Also, Enanta Pharmaceuticals recently announced nomination of clinical candidate EDP-235 which is its lead oral protease inhibitor specifically designed for the treatment of Covid-19 and which is planned to enter the clinic early 2022.
 In such an event, the value and/or market potential of our COVID-19 protease inhibitor program which is further behind in terms of development process may be adversely impacted.
 Further, other therapies that are more affordable than our potential therapies may be used to treat COVID-19, including existing generic drugs, which could also hurt the funding of and demand for our potential therapies.
 In addition to BioNTech SE (together with Pfizer Inc.), Moderna, Inc. and Janssen Pharmaceutical Companies of Johnson & Johnson, there are efforts by several other public and private entities to develop a therapy or vaccine for COVID-19, including Alexion Pharmaceuticals Inc., Atea Pharmaceuticals, Inc. (together with Roche), Incyte Corporation, Sanofi S.A., Regeneron Pharmaceuticals, Inc., Amgen Inc. (together with Adaptive Biotechnologies Corporation), Abcellera Biologics, Inc. (together with Eli Lilly and Company), Vir Biotechnology, Inc. (together with Alnylam Pharmaceuticals, GSK, Biogen Inc. and WuXi Biologics Ltd.), Altimmune, Inc., AstraZeneca PLC (together with Oxford University), GlaxoSmithKline (GSK) (together with Sanofi S.A.), Heat Biologics, Inc., Inovio Pharmaceuticals, Inc., Novavax, Inc., Regeneron Pharmaceuticals Inc., Synairgen plc, Takeda Pharmaceutical Company Limited, and Vaxart, Inc., many of which are further along in the development process than we are.
 These other entities may be more successful at developing, manufacturing or commercializing a therapy for COVID-19, especially given that several of these other organizations are much larger than we are and have access to larger pools of capital, including U.S. government funding, and broader manufacturing infrastructure.
 The success or failure of other entities, or perceived success or failure, may adversely impact our ability to obtain any future funding for our development and manufacturing efforts or to ultimately commercialize a therapy for COVID-19, if approved.